mumanchu/SerialRGBLed/README.md

 ## Joke of the Week

-What helps you get _into_ bed in the morning?
+What makes you get _into_ bed in the morning?